replicatedhq/help-center/content/docs/swarm/getting-started/docker-registries.md

 When using Docker Swarm, Replicated supports pulling public, unauthenticated images from any Docker registry that supports the standard [Docker Registry HTTP API](https://docs.docker.com/registry/spec/api/).

 Additionally, Replicated supports private images hosted in other registries including Docker Hub, Quay.io and more.
-Currently, Replicated does not support private images in Amazon Elastic Container Registry because of the short-lived auth scheme in use.

 To use private images from an external registry, you need to add the registry via the Vendor website.
 The guide for [integrating a third party registry](https://help.replicated.com/community/t/using-third-party-registries/45) explains this in further detail.
 You'll also need to [declare](#declaring-images) any external registry images in an `images` section in your Replicated YAML.